o3de/o3de.org/content/docs/user-guide/engine/codegen/template-drivers.md

 #### add\_dependency {#az-code-gen-template-drivers-templatedriver-class-methods-add-dependency}

 Call the `add_dependency` method to manually add a dependency for `az_code_gen`.
-The file path given should be absolute so that the render template can specify additional dependencies which CMake can't automatically detect.
-These dependencies might be external data files used to render the templates, or files that were used to generate the input data.
+The file path given should be absolute so that the render template can specify additional dependencies that CMake can't detect.
+These dependencies might be external data files that are used to render the templates, or files that were used to generate the input data.

 **Syntax**